The time required to clear snow and ice from roads varies depending on the following conditions:

 - snowstorm intensity

 - time of day

 Because of these variables, the District may not be able to treat or plow roads at the same hour each day or on occasion even the same day of the storm.
-Normal hours of operation are 3 am to 8 pm.
-This schedule provides time for crews to treat and plow Priority I and 2 roads in preparation for the morning and evening rush hours.
+The crews treat and plow Priority 1 and 2 roads in preparation for the morning and evening rush hours.
 Once major collectors are cleared, crews will start on local roads and District-maintained cul‑de‑sacs.

 Our goal is to provide snow removal to facilitate safe traffic flow for those drivers using District roads.
 (During major storms, every available piece of equipment will be deployed.)